 When You Have to Repay the Loan

-You do not have to repay a reverse mortgage until one of the following happens:
+You have to repay a reverse mortgage when one of the following happens:

-- The home is no longer your principal place of residence (you may still own it, but you live elsewhere most of the time).
+- The home is no longer your principal place of residence.
+(You may still own the home, but you live elsewhere most of the time).
 As soon as your principal place of residence has changed, the lender theoretically can call the loan.

 - You move out because of a physical or mental illness, and you’ve been gone for more than 12 consecutive months.
 This provision takes into account the experience of many seniors, who enter short-term rehabilitation facilities but recover sufficiently to return home.

 - You transfer the home’s title (ownership) to someone else, or

 Reverse mortgages offer some advantages.
 For one thing, if you’re equity-rich but cash-poor, a reverse mortgage might be a good way to get extra spending money.